antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 PayloadPowerControl
 ^^^^^^^^^^^^^^^^^^^

-Request to change the power state of the Payload Device.
+Request to change the power state of any specific Payload Device.
 PA can power cycle its device by issuing a Power-Off request followed by a Power-On after some delay.

 Parameters:

 * ``U16 CorrelationId``
 * ``U16 PowerOperation``
+* ``U16 hwid``

   * Request Power-Off with a value of ``0``, or Power-On with a value of ``1``
+  * ``U16 hw_id``

+    * the Id of the payload device which needs to Power-On or Power-Off

 Expected async response from AC: ``ResponsePayloadPowerControl``